d1b1/d1b1.github.com/_articles/what_is_low_code.md

     </div>
     <div class="col-8">
         <b>
-            Value Prop: development free admin tools.
+            Value Prop: Code-free admin tools.
         </b>
         <p>
             Retool.com is a no-code for admin tools.
 Admin tools are an infinite code time sink.
-In the six years I build my startup, we committed to our backend UI tooling almost daily.
+In the six years I built my startup, we committed to our backend UI tooling almost daily.
 Retool makes this easy.
-It moves the admin tooling out of the dev teams responsbiltiy and empowers a product owner to drive process improvements.
+It moves the admin tooling out of the dev teams domain and empowers a product owner to drive process improvements.
         </p>
     </div>
 </div>